-In FY 2010, the Colorado Department of Transportation anticipates receiving approximately \$969,558,621.
-This estimate does not include funds from the State sales and use taxes transfer from the State General Fund to the State Highway Fund, pursuant to S.B.97-001, or from the General Fund surplus funds pursuant to H.B.
+In FY 2010, the Colorado Department of Transportation anticipates receiving approximately \$868,849,770.
+This estimate includes funds from the State sales and use taxes transfer from the State General Fund to the State Highway Fund, pursuant to S.B.97-001, but none from the General Fund surplus funds pursuant to H.B.
 02-1310.
 It also does not include any allocation from Capital Construction Funds, pursuant to H.B.
-95-1174, but does include the additional revenues the Department anticipates receiving pursuant to SB09-108.
+95-1174.